Wandalen/NodejsDevEnvironmentTest/README.md

 ```

-This command checks that your environment meets all the requirements to start the development of native Node.js modules.
+This command checks that your environment meets all the requirements to start to develop and/or to use native Node.js modules.